Mapsui/Mapsui/docfx/documentation/Mapsui-2.0.md

 - Invert label alignment bottom/top.
 - Remove ZoomIn/ZoomOut from WPF MapControl and turn into Navigate method.
 - Wrap Viewport in LimitingViewport which limits it to user settings, or access through Navigator.
+- PanLock and ZoomLock working on all platforms.
+- Rework ViewportLimiter
+- Add Xamarin.Forms MapControl

 ### Not (Later)
 - Use NTS for Geometries
 - Perhaps add animation in an AnimatedViewport which wraps the actual Viewport.